 – Harry Johnson, former Bard College basketball player

-Brad is currently in his 15th year as Associate Head Coach at Oshkosh North High School.
+Brad is currently in his 4th year as Head Coach at Oshkosh North High School, after 16 years as Associate Head Coach.
 The team played in the Wisconsin State Semi-Finals in 2009, 2012 and 2013, as well as developing over 20 players to the collegiate level during that span.